mhmdamini/NLP/README.md

 ---

-💡 If it’s more convenient for you to work in notebooks, we’ve also provided interactive `.ipynb` versions of key scripts in the `IPNYB` folder.
+💡 If it’s more convenient for you to work in notebooks, we’ve also provided interactive `.ipynb` versions of key scripts in the `IPYNB` folder.